PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 ## Configuration

-To configure the FRDM-K64F border router you need to make changes in the application configuration file `mbed_app.json` in the root directory of the source tree.
+To configure the FRDM-K64F border router you need to make changes in the application configuration file (.json), which can be found in the configs directory.
 For the complete list of configuration options, refer to the [Nanostack Border Router](https://github.com/ARMmbed/nanostack-border-router) documentation.

 ```json
 {